How to Plant a Pecan Tree

 After planting you will want to prune up to a third of the top of the tree, to compensate for root loss during the digging and transplanting process.
 You should protect the trunk by painting it with a white latex paint, or you can use a tree collar for the first two years to protect from sunscald.
 Mulch using three to four inches of traditional mulch or six inches of pine straw.

-When planting it is highly recommended to use Soil Moist Transplant Mix with Minor Elements and Nutr-Pak 1st Year Fertilizer Packs for the 1st year, offered for sale, and nothing else.
-Soil Moist Transplant mix is to planted at the very bottom of the hole and will cut your watering down by 50% as well as provide beneficial minor elements that your soils may be lacking.
-Nutri-Pak 1st year fertilizer packs are custom engineered with micro-porous holes to take care of all fertilizing needs the 1st year.
+When planting, it is highly recommended to use Soil Moist Transplant Mix and Nutra-Pro 1st Year Fertilizer Packs for the 1st year, offered for sale, and nothing else.
+Soil Moist Transplant Mix is to planted at the very bottom of the hole and will cut your watering down by 50% as well as provide beneficial minor elements that your soils may be lacking.
+Nutra-Pro 1st year fertilizer packs are custom engineered with micro-porous holes to take care of all fertilizing needs the 1st year.
 Simply bury the pack 1ft awy and 6 inches deep do not puncture or pierce the bag and that is it.
 Do not broadcast granular fertilize your pecan tree the first year.
 You can fertilize in the second year using one pound of 10-10-10 fertilizer in March and again in June, but never put the fertilizer within a foot of the trunk.
 If your pecan tree is not growing at a rate of two to four feet a year, you should apply one pound of ammonium nitrate per caliper inch of the trunk in June or July.
 For the first three years after planting you should add zinc sulfate at the rate of one pound per year in your March fertilizing routine.
 After the three-year process your pecan tree will be fully established and set to bear heavy crops of pecan.